DripVerse/library/docs/litepaper/README.md

 # High Level Architecture
 ![High Level Architecture of Smart NFT Tooling](https://i.imgur.com/Z7lHIY7.png "Smart NFT Tooling Block Architecture")

+# Who can use DripVerse
+There is two major aspects of DripVerse which combines to form the supportive tools for Smart NFTs.
+The Buidling aspect and the Using aspect.
+The builders are Token Gated Communities, Brands, Metaverses, Digital Events and other service providers using NFTs in their own products for their users.
+The users are the users of said platforms who would be motivated to use more of it if given additional benefits and use-cases over that they're currently receiving.
+Nurturing is both is equally important.

+## Builders
+DripVerse enables builders to reduce their building time and resource usage by almost one-tenth, while maintaining a greater control over the utility to be integrated.
+Thereby also reducing the time and cost to the project not just while development but also while maintaining as it'd be a click away to upgrade.
+Using the no-code UI provided, builders who are also non-programmers can take advantage of the integration and be done within minutes from what would have been an affair of weeks.

+## Explorers
+While the advantages are greater for the builders, the users or explorers will also stand to gain the freedom to move the assets freely and seemlessly across chain and networks.
+Supporting multiple wallets and a wide range of supported marketplaces, bridges and options to choose from.
+Since the custom Smart NFT contract will reduce the number of transactions as well as lower fee by moving most excrutiating tasks to Layer 2 network, thereby saving in millions throughout.

 # Conclusion
 Smart NFTs are the undoubtedly future of NFTs.
 And DripVerse Tools are here to enrich and grow the ecosystem.